tusharad/Reddit-Clone-Haskell/README.md

    ```

 The application should now be running on your local server.
 Open your web browser and navigate to the address provided in your terminal to start using Scotty-Crud.

-## Contributing

-Contributions to Scotty-Crud are welcome!
-Whether it's bug fixes, feature additions, or improvements to the documentation, your help is appreciated.
-Please feel free to fork the repository and submit a pull request with your changes.

-## License

-Scotty-Crud is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as you see fit.

----

-/login - GET - login.html
-/signup - GET - signup.html

-/loginPerson - POST
-/signupPerson - POST

-name
-email
-password
-store it in DB